-Interactively prompts for boot information and attempts to obtain the specified file using TFTP.
+Interactively prompt for boot information and attempt to obtain the specified file using TFTP.
 If the download is successful, the file is loaded into FLASH.
-To perform a remote load do the following:
+To perform a remote load, do the following:

-- 1. Enter the load remote command after the Boot config> prompt and enter the remote host address, remote pathname, first hop address, and TFTP timeout value after the prompts. - 2.
-When the prompt asks you to confirm the load, enter no to cancel the command, or enter yes to load the boot file.
+- 1. Enter the load remote command after the Boot config> prompt and enter the remote host address, remote path name, first hop address, and TFTP timeout value after the prompts. - 2.
+When the prompt asks you to confirm the load, enter No to cancel the command, or enter yes to load the boot file.

-'''

 Example: load remote

-'''